 [Section 16, formerly section 14, renumbered as section 16 by No. 78 of 2003 s.
 35(1).]

-17. Prevention and education function

-(1) The Commission has a function (the prevention and education function) of helping to prevent misconduct.

-(2) Without limiting the ways the Commission may perform the prevention and education function, the Commission performs that function by —

-(a) analysing the intelligence it gathers in support of its investigations into organised crime and misconduct; and

-(ab) analysing the results of its investigations and the information it gathers in performing its functions; and

-(ac) analysing systems used within public authorities to prevent misconduct; and

-(ad) using information it gathers from any source in support of its prevention and education function; and

-(b) providing information to, consulting with, and making recommendations to public authorities; and

-(c) providing information relevant to its prevention and education function to the general community; and

-(ca) ensuring that in performing all of its functions it has regard to its prevention and education function; and

-(cb) generally increasing the capacity of public authorities to prevent misconduct by providing advice and training to those authorities, if asked, to other entities; and

-(d) reporting on ways to prevent misconduct.

-[Section 17, formerly section 15, amended by No. 78 of 2003 s.
-12; renumbered as section 17 by No. 78 of 2003 s.
-35(1).]
+[17.
+Deleted by No. 35 of 2014 s.
+9.]

-18. Misconduct function
+18. Serious misconduct function

-(1) It is a function of the Commission (the misconduct function) to ensure that an allegation about, or information or matter involving, misconduct is dealt with in an appropriate way.
+(1) It is a function of the Commission (the serious misconduct function) to ensure that an allegation about, or information or matter involving, serious misconduct is dealt with in an appropriate way.

-(2) Without limiting how the Commission may perform the misconduct function, the Commission performs the function by —
+(2) Without limiting how the Commission may perform the serious misconduct function, the Commission performs the function by —

-(a) receiving and initiating allegations of misconduct;
+(a) receiving and initiating allegations of serious misconduct;

-(b) considering whether action is needed in relation to allegations and matters related to misconduct;
+(b) considering whether action is needed in relation to allegations and matters related to serious misconduct;

-(c) investigating or taking other action in relation to allegations and matters related to misconduct if it is appropriate to do so, or referring the allegations or matters to independent agencies or appropriate authorities so that they can take action themselves or in cooperation with the Commission;
+(c) investigating or taking other action in relation to allegations and matters related to serious misconduct if it is appropriate to do so, or referring the allegations or matters to independent agencies or appropriate authorities so that they can take action themselves or in cooperation with the Commission;

 (d) monitoring the way in which independent agencies and appropriate authorities take action in relation to allegations and matters that are referred to them by the Commission;

-(e) regardless of whether or not there has been an allegation of misconduct, investigating whether misconduct —
+(e) regardless of whether or not there has been an allegation of serious misconduct, investigating whether serious misconduct —

 (i) has or may have occurred; or